 A general guide is that one large animal or two smaller animals per 10,000 square feet of property is allowed only on parcels larger than 20,000 square feet, except where prohibited by CC and Rs.

 You may live in an RV while your home is being built.
 You must have a temporary RV permit as well as a building permit.

 A manufactured home can only be set-up (installed) by a State licensed installer.
-An installation permit is required to move a home onto your property.
+All building and installation permits are to be submitted using this portal.
+Make sure to upload your building plans, plot plan sketch, and power of attorney forms so that your submission is not rejected.
 Homes older than June of 1976 cannot be moved at all and must be demolished.

 Your parcel number can be found on your tax bill or valuation notice or (parcel information search and tax search) or contact the Graham County Assessor’s Office at 928-428-2828.

 Property owners are required to obtain permits from the Arizona Department of Environmental Quality (ADEQ) for the purpose of conducting open burning.
 Copies of Open Burning permit applications and permit requirements are available from the Health Department (928) 428-1962, however the completed applications must be forwarded to ADEQ for approval.